Migrate Stand-alone Confluent Platform to Ansible Environment

 • All Confluent Platform hosts have the same Linux distribution installed.

-The following dependencies for Confluent Ansible Discovery must be installed on the machine where you plan to execute the tool from:
+The following dependencies for Confluent Ansible Discovery must be installed on the machine where you plan to execute the tool:

 Run Confluent Ansible Discovery